-The adoption of FIN 48 did not impact our consolidated financial condition, results of operations or cash flows.
-At January 1, 2007 and September 30, 2008, we had net deferred tax assets of \$37.1 million.
+At January 1, 2009, we had net deferred tax assets of \$61.9 million.
 The deferred tax assets are primarily composed of federal and state tax net operating loss ("NOL") carryforwards and federal and state research and development ("R&D") credit carryforwards.
 Due to uncertainties surrounding our ability to generate future taxable income to realize these assets, a full valuation has been established to offset our net deferred tax asset.
 Additionally, the future utilization of our NOL and R&D credit carryforwards to offset future taxable income may be subject to a substantial annual limitation as a result of ownership changes that may have occurred previously or that could occur in the future.
-We have determined that an ownership change occurred on May 28, 2003 and September 2, 2004, in which approximately \$0.5 million on each date, were estimated as the annual limitation.
-These limitations will result in the expiration of unused federal net operating loss carryforwards and federal tax credits in the amount of \$8.8 million and \$0.2 million, respectively.
-The January 1, 2007 net deferred tax asset was reduced by \$3.3 million, with a corresponding reduction of the valuation allowance.
+An analysis was performed which indicated that multiple ownership changes have occurred in previous years which created annual limitations on our ability to utilize NOL and tax credit carryovers.
+These limitations will result in the expiration of unused federal net operating loss carryforwards and federal tax credits in the amount of \$8.8 million and \$2.2 million, respectively.
 In each period since our inception, we have recorded a valuation allowance for the full amount of our deferred tax asset, as the realization of the deferred tax asset is uncertain.
-As a result, for the three months and nine months ended September 30, 2008, we have not recorded any federal or state income tax benefit in our consolidated statement of operations.
+As a result, through March 31, 2009, we have not recorded any federal or state income tax benefit in our consolidated statement of operations.